CFD Trading: A Complete Guide to Contracts For Difference

 Step 2: Download a Trading Platform

-Picking the right trading platform is one of the first things to consider when trading CFDs.
+Picking the right trading platform is one of the first things to consider when learning how to trade CFDs online.
 In fact, it will probably be one of the considerations you have when choosing a broker.

-At Admiral Markets, the available MetaTrader platforms we offer include:
+At Admirals, the available MetaTrader platforms we offer include:

 - MetaTrader 4 and 5 on Windows and MAC